Candida Martinelli's Italophile Site

 La Fenice

 La Fenice is the town's famous opera house and performance hall.
 Their website is full of history, concert schedules, a shop and photos.
+It is very difficult to navigate and to understand.
+The prices are very expensive and many of the seats do not even have a clear view of the stage.

 Two images from opening night at La Fenice in December 2003.

 La Fenice burned down in 1996 but has recently risen from the ashes.
-To fully understand how devastating the fire was to Venice and her proud citizens:
+To fully understand how devastating the fire was to Venice and her citizens:

 • read this account by a local, accompanied by frightening photos of the fire and aftermath.

-• The town-hall of Venice has lots about the so just Google Il Comune di Venezia,
+• The town-hall of Venice has lots about the so just Google Il Comune di Venezia

 • and visit this link to the Classical Music Website Gramophone to read about the reopening.

-The Antico Martini Restaurant in Venice one of the many famous restaurants that serve glorious food in glorious surroundings, but for a deep wallet.
+The Antico Martini Restaurant in Venice one of the many famous restaurants that serve food in glorious surroundings, but for a deep wallet.
 This one has been around since 1720.
 It is right next to the entrance to the Teatro Fenice.
 They have a website with photos, history, menus, recipes and famous person's guestbook.

 The Antico Martini Restaurant today and in the 1700's